 - S. 2693 (97th): American Eagle Gold Coin Act of 1982

-From Jan 1977 to Dec 1982, Schmitt missed 230 of 3,157 roll call votes, which is 7.3%.
-This is worse than the median of 6.5% among the lifetime records of senators serving in Dec 1982.
+From Jan 1977 to Dec 1982, Schmitt missed 241 of 3,176 roll call votes, which is 7.6%.
+This is on par with the median of 7.2% among the lifetime records of senators serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: